• Skip to primary navigation

 3. Continue this process until the entire cheese log is covered.
 Serve immediately or chill until service.

-4. For Service: Place onto desired serving tray and drizzle with honey, if desired.
+4. For Service: Place onto desired serving tray and drizzle with honey.
 Serve with crackers or sliced fruit. *See below for more serving suggestions.

 What to Serve with a Goat Cheese Log